hil-se/fds/assignments/assignment3.md

 - X: pd.DataFrame, independent variables, each value is a category of str type

 Output:
-- Prediction probabilities of each input data point belonging to each categories.
-List of list.
+- Prediction probabilities of each input data point belonging to each categories. pd.DataFrame(list of prob, columns = self.classes_).

 ### Test my_NB classifier with [A3.py](https://github.com/hil-se/fds/blob/master/assignments/assignment3/A3.py)